CALL ACE 954-953-5861

 • Fight for the compensation to which you are entitled in and out of court

-Do not hesitate to call and receive a free consultation with our Plantation pedestrian accident attorneys at Feingold & Posner Accident Injury Lawyers.
+Do not hesitate to call and receive a free consultation with our Plantation pedestrian accident attorneys at Feingold, Posner & Draizin Accident Lawyers.
 We understand what it takes to secure maximum compensation for pedestrian accident victims.

 Plantation Pedestrian Accident Frequently Asked Questions (FAQs)

-Our pedestrian accident attorneys at Feingold & Posner Accident Injury Lawyers offer free consultations to prospective clients.
+Our pedestrian accident attorneys at Feingold, Posner & Draizin Accident Lawyers offer free consultations to prospective clients.
 As you can imagine, we get to answer tons of questions on an everyday basis.
 However, over the years, we have noticed that some questions our accident victims ask our attorneys are more common than others.

 For this reason, we will address the frequently asked questions in our FAQ section below.
 If you do not find answers to your specific questions, do not hesitate to schedule a free consultation with our Plantation pedestrian accident lawyers.